SanderMertens/flecs/docs/FlecsScript.md

 const x: add({10, 20}, {30, 40})
 ```

-Currently functions can only be defined outside of scripts by the Flecs Script API.
-Flecs comes with a set of builtin and math functions.
+Functions can be defined in scripts or by using the C/C++ API.
+Flecs also comes with a set of builtin functions for common math utilities and functions that provide access to ECS features.
 Math functions are defined by the script math addon, which must be explicitly enabled by defining `FLECS_SCRIPT_MATH`.

 A function can be created in code by doing: